danschultz/mesh/spec.md

 		}
 	}

-### Creating Records
-The store is responsbile for creating new records in your application.
-These records will be persisted to the backend on the store's next save.

-	var customer:Customer = store.create(Customer);

-### Record Associations
+### Associations
-Records may define has-one or has-many associations with other records.
-These definitions are used for lazy-loading data that is associated with a record.
+Records can have has-one and has-many relationships with other records.
+These relationships automatically update when the store changes.

+When a record is associated, the necessary foreign keys are automatically populated, and the record is inserted into the store that contains the association.

 **Example:** Definining Associations

 	package myapp
 	{
 		[Bindable]